Large sets of strongly cospectral vertices in Cayley graphs: Introduction

-In \S\ref{hetero} we consider cartesian products of certain Cayley graphs of cyclic groups whose orders are distinct powers of 2 (at least 8).
+Our constructions are of abelian Cayley graphs.
+In \S\ref{Cayley} we shall review some general theory of Cayley graphs in relation to strong cospectrality, and state the group-theoretic formulation of strong cospectrality that we shall use exclusively.
+In \S\ref{hetero} we consider cartesian products of certain Cayley graphs of cyclic groups whose orders are distinct powers of 2, each $\ge8$.
 By applying Galois theory of the fields of 2-power roots of unity, we show that every involution is strongly cospectral with the zero vertex.
 As shown in \cite[Corollary 3.3]{AG}, the set of vertices in any Cayley graph that are strongly cospectral with the identity element forms a subgroup, which we shall call the {\it strongly cospectral subgroup}.
-For an abelian Cayley graph this subgroup is an elementary abelian 2-group.
+Moreover, it is not difficult to see that elements that are strongly cospectral with the identity must be involutions, so this subgroup is an elementary abelian 2-group.
+(See the proof of \cite[Lemma 4.1]{AG} .)
 Thus, in our examples, the strongly cospectral subgroup is as large as possible and it can be arbitrarily large.
-The proof of these facts relies on the Galois theory of the fields of 2-power roots of unity.

 In \S\ref{cubelike} we construct cubelike graphs with arbitrarily large strongly cospectral subgroups.
 Here we view the underlying elementary abelian group as a vector space over the field $\F_2$ of two elements so that we can apply some results on the geometry of quadratic forms over $\F_2$.
 These graphs provide examples of arbitrarily large strongly cospectral classes in graphs with integral eigenvalues.